WAP Guest Curator Allison Glenn with 2018/19 Winners from left, Myra Greene, Krista Clark, and Cosmo Whyte

 Allison Unruh, WAP 2010/2011

-Allison Unruh, Assistant Curator of Contemporary Art at the Indianapolis Museum of Art (IMA) served as the guest curator for this round of artists’ submissions.
-Ms. Unruh has curated exhibitions including “Josephine Meckseper: Recent Films,” the upcoming “Heather Rowe: Apportion Your Space (Tenuous Arrangements),” and serves as co-curator of the upcoming exhibition organized by the Indianapolis Museum with the Warhol Museum titled “Andy Warhol Enterprises.”
+Allison Unruh, the Associate Curator of The Mildred Lane Kemper Art Museum, and previously, the Curatorial Associate at the Princeton University Art Museum held a position as Assistant Curator of Contemporary Art at the Indianapolis Museum of Art (IMA) when she served as the Guest Curator for 2010/2011 Working Artist Project.
+Ms. Unruh has curated exhibitions including “Josephine Meckseper: Recent Films,” “Heather Rowe: Apportion Your Space (Tenuous Arrangements),” and co-curated an exhibition organized by the Indianapolis Museum with the Warhol Museum titled “Andy Warhol Enterprises.”
 In 2008, she earned her doctoral degree in art history from the Institute of Fine Arts of New York University, and previously earned her master’s degree in art history at the Courtauld Institute of Art in London, and her bachelor’s degree from Harvard University.
 Prior to joining the IMA, she worked as a writer for Christie’s Auction House in New York, where she wrote essays on Post-War and Contemporary Art for their catalogues and magazine.

 Carter Foster, WAP 2009/2010

-Carter Foster, Curator of Drawings, Whitney Museum of Art served as the guest curator for this round of artist submissions.
+Current Deputy Director of the Blanton Museum of Art, and former Deputy Director for Curatorial Affairs, Carter Foster held the position of Curator of Drawings at the Whitney Museum of Art while serving as the Guest Curator for the 2009/2010 Working Artist Project.
 A native of Atlanta, Georgia, Carter Foster graduated Magna Cum Laude with a degree in art history from the University of Georgia and earned his Master’s degree in 1991 from Brown University.
 After holding positions at the Philadelphia Museum of Art and the New York Public Library, he joined the staff of the drawing department at the Cleveland Museum of Art in 1996 and became its chief in 2002.
 While there, he co-curated the first major exhibition of Cleveland’s drawing collection which toured to Houston and New York City among other places, and co-authored the accompanying catalogue.
 Mr. Foster also added important drawings to the collection, including works by Jasper Johns, Ed Ruscha, Charles Sheeler, Louise Bourgeois, and Ellsworth Kelly.
 In 2003, he developed two major exhibitions, Drawing Modern: Works from the Agnes Gund Collection and Jasper Johns: Numbers.
 Mr. Foster joined the staff of the Los Angeles County Museum of Art in early 2004 as Curator and Co-chair of the Department of Prints and Drawings.

 Jeffery Grove, WAP 2007/2008

-Jeffrer Grove has served as the Wieland Family Curator of Modern and Contemporary Art at the High Museum of Art from 2005, where he was responsible for the management of the contemporary collection and conceived the inaugural presentation of the Museum’s permanent holdings in its new Renzo Piano–designed expansion.
+Current Director of Museums and Publications at New York’s Sean Kelly Gallery, and formerly Curator of Contemporary Art at the Dallas Museum of Art, Jeffery Grove was serving as the Wieland Family Curator of Modern and Contemporary Art at the High Museum of Art from 2005-2009, while acting as a Guest Curator for the 2007/2008 Working Artist Project.
+In his current position he facilitates the gallery’s artist participation in as many as 40-60 exhibitions per year.
+At the High Museum Grove was responsible for the management of the contemporary collection and conceived the inaugural presentation of the Museum’s permanent holdings in its new Renzo Piano–designed expansion.
 From 2001 to 2004, as Associate Curator of Contemporary Art at The Cleveland Museum of Art, Grove directed the Museum’s post-1945 collection of painting and sculpture and oversaw the development of exhibitions, programs, and scholarly publications.
 Previously, he was the founding curator of The International Spy Museum in Washington, D.C., and held several positions at the Akron Art Museum, from 1995 to 1999, culminating as Curator of Exhibitions.
 Grove has developed numerous exhibitions and scholarly publications over the course of his career.
 In addition to After 1968 and Morris Louis Now at the High Museum of Art, other major exhibitions curated by Grove include Michaël Borremans: Drawings (2005-2006) at the Kunstmuseum Basel, MetaScape: Torben Giehler, Benjamin Edwards, Julie Mehretu and Yutaka Sone (2003) at Cleveland, and Liza Lou: Bead the World (2000) at the Akron Art Museum.
 He has also organized the first solo museum exhibitions in the US for a number of then emerging artists, including Trenton Doyle Hancock, Kelly McLane, and Aernout Mik.
 Grove received a doctorate in art history from Case Western Reserve University in 1999, a Master of Arts degree in art history and archaeology from the University of Missouri in 1992, and a Bachelor of Fine Arts degree in industrial design from the University of Illinois, Urbana-Champaign, in 1985.
 In 1994, Grove received the College Art Association Professional Development Fellowship Award.
 He was the recipient of the Andrew W. Mellon Fellowship in the Humanities in 1996.

 Andrea Barnwell-Brownlee, WAP 2007/2008

-Andrea Barnwell-Brownlee is an art historian, curator, writer, and the Director of the Spelman College Museum of Fine Art.
-Brownlee is the recipient of numerous academic, professional, and scholarly awards including a MacArthur Curatorial Fellowship in the Department of Modern and Contemporary Art at The Art Institute of Chicago (1998 - 2000), a Future Women Leadership Award from Art Table (2005), and the President's Award from the Women's Caucus for Art (2005).
+Serving as a Guest Curator for the 2007/2008 Working Artist Project, Andrea Barnwell-Brownlee is an art historian, curator, writer, and the Director of the Spelman College Museum of Fine Art.
+Brownlee is the recipient of the 2013 David C. Driskell Prize in African American Art and Art History.
+She has also received numerous academic, professional, and scholarly awards including a MacArthur Curatorial Fellowship in the Department of Modern and Contemporary Art at The Art Institute of Chicago (1998 - 2000), a Future Women Leadership Award from Art Table (2005), and the President's Award from the Women's Caucus for Art (2005).
 In 2010 she was awarded the inaugural Nexus Award from the Atlanta Contemporary Arts Center.
 Brownlee, an alumna of Spelman College, earned her Ph.D. in Art History from Duke University in 2001.
-Brownlee, an alumna of the Getty Leadership Institute, is a member of the Association of Art Museum Directors.
+She is an alumna of the Getty Leadership Institute, and a member of the Association of Art Museum Directors.
 She has served on the boards of several arts organizations including the Hambidge Center for the Creative Arts and Sciences and the Metropolitan Atlanta Arts Fund.
 In 2008 Brownlee served as the Vice Chair of the City of Atlanta Arts Funding Task Force.
 Cinema Remixed & Reloaded: Black Women Artists and the Moving Image Since 1970, which she curated with Valerie Cassel Oliver, senior Curator at the Contemporary Arts Museum Houston in 2007.
-Exhibitions including iona rozeal brown: a3. black on both sides (2004), Amalia Amaki: Boxes, Buttons and the Blues (2005), Hale Woodruff, Nancy Elizabeth Prophet and the Academy (2007), Cinema Remixed & Reloaded: Black Women Artists and The Moving Image Since 1970 (2007), and Maria Magdalena Campos-Pons: Dreaming of an Island (2008).
+In a field where African Americans comprise a very tiny percentage of directors, curators, registrars and conservators, Brownlee plans to reverse the trend by piloting a curatorial studies program at Spelman university by 2021.